 Clustered sampling

+As you already mentioned, we think, this change will make the different types of biases more clearly for the readers.

 Clarification of Methods:

 Reference Population

 The simulated reference population of 24 million persons is first described in detail starting on line 342.
 Then starting on line 360 you refer to the creation of five additional population samples “in the same way”.